jbestenlehner/mat1820_example/_build/html/_sources/docs/session1_colab.md

 # Executing Jupyter Notebooks on Colab

 Jupyter Notebooks are a community standard for communicating and performing interactive computing.
-It combines computational tasks with explanatory text.
+It combines computational Tasks with explanatory text.
 Colab is a free cloud service by Google to create and share interactive notebooks with code, text, and visualizations.

 :::{seealso}
 <a href="https://jupyter.org/" target="_blank">Jupyter Project</a> and <a href="https://colab.google/" target="_blank">Colab</a>  for more details.